Where is Asbestos Found?

 Even though asbestos is generally no longer used in everyday consumer items manufactured in the United States, asbestos has been found in products that have been imported into the United States from abroad.
 Certain consumer advocacy groups regularly test such products for traces of asbestos, and often publish their findings if there is a potential health hazard associated with them.

 Even though it has been phased out of consumer products, asbestos can still be found in many older buildings and even in your own home.
 And while asbestos-related illnesses are rare, they often take many decades to develop and produce symptoms.
-If you have reason to believe you may have been exposed or have developed symptoms of asbestos-related illness, seek immediate medical care and contact a qualified local asbestos attorney for a free initial case assessment.
+If you have reason to believe you may have been exposed or have developed symptoms of asbestos-related illness, seek immediate medical care and contact a qualified local asbestos attorney.